robert-westenberger/knowledgebase/docker/dockerizing-a-javascript-application.md

 CMD [ "npm", "run", "dev" ]
 ```

-## Running a Development Container
+# Running a Development Container
 - We want to bind mount the source code directory on our host machine into the running container.

 - We want to create an anonymous volume for the `node_modules` directory inside the container so it won't be overwritten by a (nonexistent) directory in the bind mount.

+# Performing Multi-Staged Builds in Docker